arunbear/Mic/README.md

 ## Configuring an implementation package

-An implementation package can also be configured with a `%__Meta` hash with the following keys:
+An implementation package can also be configured with a package variable `%__Meta` with the following keys:

 ### has => HASHREF